brittbinler/brittbinler/README.md

 Hi, I'm `Britt`!

-I am a **Senior Software Engineer at [645 Ventures](https://645ventures.com)**, where I build **Voyager**, our in-house AI-powered platform for sourcing, researching, and managing deals.
-I also support the investment committee on software infrastructure, developer tools, and all things ML/AI.
+I am **Head of AI at [Cactus](https://cactus.is)**, where I lead the firm's AI strategy, platform architecture, and AI governance practice.
+I partner with leading healthcare organizations and consumer health brands to integrate AI into patient experiences, internal tools, and enterprise platforms.
+My work focuses on building AI systems that are secure, explainable, and designed to adapt as technologies and organizational needs evolve.

-Previously, I built live coverage platforms at **[The New York Times](https://nytimes.com)** for the Olympics and State of the Union, trust and safety infrastructure at **[Medium](https://medium.com)**, and real-time grid operations tech at **[Camus Energy](https://camusenergy.com)**.
-Before that, I worked on Watson Analytics at **[IBM](https://ibm.com)**.
+Before joining Cactus, I was a **Senior Software Engineer at [645 Ventures](https://645ventures.com)**, where I built **Voyager**, the firm's internal AI platform for sourcing and evaluating investments.
+My experience also includes real-time grid operations at **[Camus Energy](https://camusenergy.com)**, trust and safety infrastructure at **[Medium](https://medium.com)**, live event platforms at **[The New York Times](https://nytimes.com)** supporting coverage of the Olympics and State of the Union, and work on IBM Watson Analytics at **[IBM](https://ibm.com)**.

-I studied Fine Arts at the University of Pennsylvania (yes, really) and later studied Computer and Information Technology at the same institution.
+I studied Fine Arts at the University of Pennsylvania before returning to Penn to study Computer and Information Technology.